jaidetree/journal-2026/readme.md

 If you would prefer to create a Typst package, I would be happy to start linking them on the readme for users to add to their journals.

+## Commissions

+If you want extensive customizations but are not interested in learning Typst or working with the SVGs included please consider reaching out!